 Note: This page was updated in May 2016 and April 2018 to reflect new developments in the state.

 The state has been partnered with Results First since 2011, initially through the New Mexico Legislature and then later expanded to include the state Corrections and Children, Youth, and Families departments.
 The state’s interest in and commitment to using the Results First approach began with the New Mexico Legislative Finance Committee (LFC) staff and elected committee members.

 In September 2011, state Representative Luciano “Lucky” Varela, then vice chair of the Legislative Finance Committee, described the initiative as the committee’s opportunity to “advance the use of cost-benefit analysis to inform policy and budget decisions in New Mexico, particularly in the areas of early childhood and criminal justice.”
 With the committee’s focus on prioritizing state investments in evidence-based programs and the agencies’ dedication to these methods, the state has become a leader in the field of evidence-based policymaking.
-It has targeted more than $100 million in state resources to effective and cost-beneficial programs that will produce better outcomes for New Mexico citizens Representative Patricia Lundstrom, current chair of the LFC, has also expressed her “continued interest in and support of working with the Results First project to advance the use of cost-benefit analysis to inform policy and budget decision in New Mexico across various policy areas.”
+It has targeted more than $100 million in state resources to effective and cost-beneficial programs that will produce better outcomes for New Mexico citizens.
+Representative Patricia Lundstrom, current vice chair of the LFC, has also expressed her “continued interest in and support of working with the Results First project to advance the use of cost-benefit analysis to inform policy and budget decisions in New Mexico across various policy areas.”